matteing/rummy-java/README.md

 This is my project submission for CCOM4029.
 The Rummy game is implemented as a command-line program.

 ## Playing
-The game is implemented as a command-line interface.
+The game is implemented as a command-line interface for two players.
 To play, just run via a terminal.
-Two player mode is default, and on each turns, players will alternate on the interface.

 On each turn, players can look at their hand and the stack.
 They can withdraw from the deck or stack, then discard.
 If a set (three or more cards of the same rank) is found, the game will ask the user whether to lay the set or not.